• Skip to primary navigation

 1. Cinnamon Sugar - Just combine cinnamon and sugar to coat the donuts once they are cool enough to handle.
 Don't wait until they cool all the way though.

 2. Pumpkin Buttercream Frosting - Beat 1 stick of butter til smooth.
 Add ½ cup pumpkin puree and mix to combine.
-Add powdered sugar ½ cup at a time until you reach your desire consistency.
+Add powdered sugar ½ cup at a time until you reach your desired consistency.
 For me it normally around 1 ½ cups of powdered sugar.

 3. Vanilla Drizzle - In a small bowl combine powdered sugar, water, and vanilla extract.
 Just eyeball it and add more sugar or more water until you get the right consistency.